 General Education/ Graduation Program Requirements

-The General Education Office is responsible for coordinating the University's General Education Program.
+The Office of Undergraduate Studies is responsible for coordinating the University's General Education Program.
 The office monitors all General Education courses for availability and compliance with University policy.
 The office administers GE policy and acts as a liaison from Academic Affairs to the Faculty Senate General Education and Graduation Requirements Policy Committee (GE/GRPC).
-The General Education Office is a resource for information about General Education.
+The Office of Undergraduate Studies is a resource for information about General Education.
 New and innovative General Education programs are explored and evaluated by this office.
-The General Education Office is responsible for implementing the CSUS WPJ policy and the Graduation Writing Assessment Requirement.
+The office is also responsible for implementing all Sacramento State graduation requirements, including the Graduation Writing Assessment Requirement.

-The General Education Office acts as the "home department" for special majors and First Year Seminar courses.
+The Office of Undergraduate Studies acts as the "home department" for special majors and First Year Seminar courses.
 The University's Learning Community and First Year Experience Program, the General Education Honors Program, and the Writing Across the Curriculum Program are administered by this office.

 Sheree L. Meyer, Ph.D.